Scholarship for Graduate Students

 International students are not eligible to file a FAFSA form, but you can find some information about international student aid on the International Graduate Students page.

-Locating third-party scholarships can be a difficult and competitive process--we won't lie.
+Locating third-party scholarships can be a difficult and competitive process--there's no other way to say it.
+The Office of Graduate Admission advises students to do as much research into potential alternative funding sources as possible.
+That said, it is often wise to plan your graduate finances and education on the assumption that external funding may not be available.
 Below, we've collected some external resources to help in your research.
 MICA doesn't have any connection with these services.